theMundano/theMundano/README.md

 - 👋 Hi, I’m @theMundano
-- 👀 I’m interested in creating an urban environment where nature and humans can live in harmony (and technology, of course!).
+- 👀 I’m interested in creating an urban environment where nature and humans can live in harmony
-- 🌱 I’m currently learning Algorithm, Logic programming, PHP, C# & more
+- 🌱 I’m currently learning C, C#, SQL Server & PostgreSQL
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...